 - You don't have to use the form, but it will help us process the information faster.
-You will need to submit your name, address, proof of payment, date of service, and the name of the provider that delivered the service/item. - Either download a copy of the form from our website (www.eternalhealth.com) or call Member Services and ask for the form.
+Please submit the Direct Member Reimbursement (DMR) form along with your name, address, proof of payment, date of service, and the name of the provider that delivered the service/item. - Either download a copy of the form from our website (www.eternalhealth.com) or call Member Services and ask for the form.